 It may seem like a given, but failing to weed frequently allows patches of weeds to flourish, flower, spread their seeds, and eventually take over your lawn.
 Regular weeding keeps the weeds young and manageable, and they can be pulled with ease.

-Most weeds can be managed easily, but crabgrass is a variety of weed that is extremely invasive and quickly spreading.
+Most weeds are easy to manage, but crabgrass is a variety of weeds that is extremely invasive and quickly spreading.
 Nipping crabgrass in the bud is essential to keeping your lawn beautiful and pristine.
 While maintaining your lawn can be a chore that takes a lot of time and energy, it’ll all be worth it when you can enjoy its pristine beauty.